keltia/ripe-atlas/README.md

 On UNIX, it is located in `$HOME/.config/ripe-atlas/config.toml` and in `%LOCALAPPDATA%\RIPE-ATLAS` on Windows.

 There are only a few parameters for now, the most important one being your API Key for authenticate against the RIPE API endpoint.
+You can now specify the default probe set (and override it from the CLI):

-    # String
+    # Default configuration file

-    API_key = "UUID"
+    API_key = "<INSERT-API-KEY>"

-    # Integers
+    default_probe = <PROBE-ID>

+    [probe_set]

-    pool_size = 10
+    pool_size = <POOL-SIZE>
+    type = "area"
-    default_probe = YOUR-PROBE-ID
+    value = "WW"

-`API_key` is a string and `pool_size` and `default_probe` are integers.
-The second one is to specify whether you want requests to be done for IPv4 and/or IPv6.
+Everything is a string except for `pool_size` and `default_probe` which are integers.

 Be aware that if you ask for an IPv6 object (like a domain or machine name), the API will refuse your request if the IPv6 version of that object does not exist.

 ### Important note